Manu-B-R/Manu-B-R/README.md

 <h2>Profile:</h2>

-Dynamic professional with a successful background in Repair Engineering transitioning to Data Analyst.
+Dynamic professional with a successful background in Repair Engineering, transitioning to Data Analyst.
 With 4 years of experience in Electronics Manufacturing, I bring a solid foundation in design, debugging, and repair alongside a passion for data analysis, offering a unique perspective and proven adaptability.

 <h3>Skills:</h3>